Gorgeous Tie Dye Seashell Craft

 Directions

 When painting, use multiple colors in random patterns.
-Your paint placement at this point will ultimately create the finished tie dye pattern.
+Your paint placement at this point will ultimately create the finished tie-dye pattern.
 With kids, don’t be too picky about how they paint their shells.
 Let them experiment and have fun.

-Once the shells are covered in a think layer of paint, you can experiment even further.
+Once the shells are covered in a thick layer of paint, you can experiment even further.
 When my kids originally soaked our painted shells in water, the finished product looked like the blue shells in our photos.
 I would say they played in the water with the shells for a good few minutes to achieve this result.

-With our other shells, instead of soaking, we used a dripping wet paint brush to gently remove the excess paint and slightly blend the colors, which created an even better tie dye effect.
+With our other shells, instead of soaking, we used a dripping wet paintbrush to gently remove the excess paint and slightly blend the colors, which created an even better tie-dye effect.
 This is how we did the orange and pink shells in our photos.
 We liked this finished product the best.

 The shells took around 5 hours in the sun to completely dry, because they were so wet.
 Drying time will be longer indoors.
-Once the shells are dry, you can spray them will a clear coat to help preserve them, if desired.
+Once the shells are dry, you can spray them with a clear coat to help preserve them, if desired.

 More East TN Family Fun